Primary

 Reach your arms fully overhead before leaning.
 Keep your weight even on both feet and your hips facing forward.
 Lean directly to the side without rotating or leaning forward.
 Breathe into the stretching side to expand the ribcage.

-Want Standing Side Bend in your program?
+See where Standing Side Bend fits in your weekly plan

 Stand with feet hip-width apart.